sizious/font2txf/README.md

 What things you need to install the software and how to install them Font Generation: ``` .\ttf2txf -o revenant.txf -s 22 -w 256 -h 256 -c "0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ!@#$%^&*()-_=+[]{}|;:,.<>~ ?/" revenant.TTF

+I used Mark's program called 'gentexfont' to convert
+X fonts into '.txf' format - which can be read into the PLIB FNT component.